Attraction 21 / 27

 Legacy as a Skatepark

 In the 1980s, when the sport of skateboarding began to grow in popularity on the East Coast of the U.S., skateboarders searched for places to hone their skills and Love Park provided the ideal location.
-The park was full of large granite surfaces, including curved steps and
+The park was full of large granite surfaces, including curved steps and rails that were perfect for skateboarding.

 Before long, skateboarders were arriving from other locations around the country to check out Love Park and local skaters who had become experts at their sports began receiving endorsements from large companies, drawing further attention to the park.
-Philadelphia’s Love Park was chosen as the site of the 2001-2002 X-Games and millions watched as skateboarders made their way through this excellent course.
+Philadelphia’s Love Park was chosen as the site of the 2001-2002 X-Games, and millions watched as skateboarders made their way through this excellent course.

+However, not everyone was enamored with Love Park’s legacy as a skatepark.
 Mayor John Street was not happy about the use of the park and ordered a re-design that virtually erased all the elements that made it a good place to skateboard.
 Gone were the granite fixtures, replaced by soft woods, grass, and other materials that make it virtually impossible to skateboard there.
-Though Mayor Street promised to build another skatepark, he finished his term in 2008 without fulfilling his promise.

 Today, most visitors to the park head there to enjoy a peaceful lunch or relax on the grass near the fountain.
 The park is within close proximity to many large office buildings and Philadelphia’s Market East retail center.